JJ/granada-off/text/graffiti.md

-#The graffiti neumonia and the street art flu
+#The graffiti pneumonia and the street art flu

 One traveller once wrote about Granada: "It has a massive graffiti problem".
 Because it is true that you cannot walk a few steps without